-CYFD coordinates with the designated CYFD Tribal liaison overseeing Tribal communities in New Mexico.
-The CYFD Tribal liaison is responsible for communicating with Tribal law enforcement and Tribal social services in the event of an emergency.
-The Tribal liaison is also responsible for contacting the New Mexico Indian Affairs Department.
-A list of all tribes is available through New Mexico Indian Affairs Department.
+ECECD coordinates with the ECECD Assistant Secretary for Native American Early Education and Care overseeing early childhood services for the 23 Tribes, Pueblos and Nations in New Mexico.
+The ECECD Assistant Secretary is responsible for coordinating communicating with Governors or Presidents of each individual Tribe, Pueblo or Nation to obtain direction and/or permission in coordinating communication with Tribal law enforcement and Tribal social services in the event of an emergency.
+The Assistant Secretary is also responsible for contacting the New Mexico Indian Affairs Department to ensure that coordination and collaboration is happening cross agency.
+A list of all tribes is available through the New Mexico Indian Affairs Department.